SideSlide - Tour

 Spacing... under the Arrange menu

-Select this option to manually set the spacing, in pixels, shortcuts in the workspace when arranging them in columns.
-Change this setting individually for each container from the Container Properties dialog [F2].
-Manually increase or decrease the spacing between shortcuts by clicking the corresponding button in the Shortcut Mini-Toolbar:
+Select this option to manually set the spacing (in pixels) between shortcuts in the workspace when arranging them in columns.
+You can customize this setting for each container individually through the Container Properties dialog [F2].
+Adjust the spacing manually using the keyboard (Ctrl+Alt+Up/Down arrow) or by clicking the corresponding button in the Shortcut Mini-Toolbar:

 • Hold down the [Ctrl] key to drag the selected shortcuts after setting the spacing in order to keep the custom selected spacing.
 Otherwise, the shortcuts will be arranged using the default spacing.